Advantages of an air humidifier in the baby’s room

 What are the advantages of an air humidifier during winter and why it is needed in the baby’s room

 The winter is approaching, and with it, we close the windows well and go to the plant or light the fire in the stove to protect ourselves from the cold outside.
-Let us not forget, however, that a dry and warm air does not do well in our airways.
+Let us not forget, however, that a dry and warm air does not do well to our airways.
+Here comes the advantages of an air humidifier.

 In recent years, the air humidifier has become more and more popular among fresh moms because it helps to balance moisture.
 It is mainly used in cold periods requiring heating of the sleeping room.